gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Task group accessible from the Tooling API

-Tasks in Gradle may define a group attribute, but this group wasn't accessible from the Tooling API.
-It is now possible to query the group of a task from the tooling model.
+Tasks in Gradle may define a _group_ attribute, but this group wasn't accessible from the Tooling API before.
+It is now possible to query the group of a task through `org.gradle.tooling.model.Task#getGroup`.

 ### Increased visibility of components in model report